kinnara-digital-studio/kecak-plugins-heatmap-report-menu/README.md

 Userview menu to display heatmap for every activity.
 A heatmap is overlayed on the graph showing which activity have the most hit count.
-Activity is measured by the number of tokens which have been processed.
+Activity is measured by the number of hit which have been processed.